 - Gift Card Purchases Can Boost Your Cash Back’s Value.
 Did you know that American Express will give you cash back on gift card purchases?
 So if you don’t expect to spend $6,000 per year on groceries, you can still maximize the value of the 6% grocery store cash back offer by purchasing third-party gift cards at the register (which usually don’t come with any added fees).
 The majority of grocery chains sell a slew of major merchants’ gift cards, including Starbucks, Gap, Home Depot, Shell, Southwest Airlines, and more.
 Using this method, you can more easily maximize the potential of the card and earn 6% cash back on a variety of different categories.
 This is a nice advantage over cash back cards that don’t treat grocery store purchases preferentially.

 - Requires Excellent Credit.
 American Express doesn’t go into great detail about Blue Cash Preferred’s approval process, and doesn’t specify the minimum credit score that applicants need to attain to be considered for card membership.
 However, the company makes no secret of the fact that Blue Cash Preferred requires excellent credit.
-If you have a few blemishes on your credit report, opt for a less generous card with looser underwriting standards, such as Chase Freedom or Discover it, and work on building your credit history.
+If you have a few blemishes on your credit report, opt for a less generous card with looser underwriting standards, such as Chase Freedom, and work on building your credit history.

 The Blue Cash Preferred® Card from American Express has one of the most generous rewards programs of any cash back credit card, but there’s a catch: the $95 annual fee.
 If you don’t spend enough at the supermarket to approach or exceed the $6,000 annual spending limit, or don’t shop frequently at U.S. gas stations, consider a no-annual-fee cash back credit card with similar, less generous benefits, such as Blue Cash Everyday.